 Specifically, the adversary can ask the learner to verify internal nodes of the tree starting from the root.
 Say that for an internal node, $z$, the learner outputs $\no$.
 Then the adversary reveals the correct label, $(z, z_c) = \yes$ (forcing the learner to make a completeness mistake) and follows the curvy downward edge.
 If the learner outputs $\yes$, then the adversary reveals the true label $(z,z_s) = \no$ (forcing the learner to make a soundness mistake).
-Since the learning algorithm is deterministic, the interaction between learner and adversary forms a sequence of labeled examples in a path down the SC-mistake tree, where every curvy edge in the path corresponds to a completeness mistake and every straight edge correesponds to a soundness mistake that the learner made.
+Since the learning algorithm is deterministic, the interaction between learner and adversary forms a sequence of labeled examples in a path down the SC-mistake tree, where every curvy edge in the path corresponds to a completeness mistake and every straight edge corresponds to a soundness mistake that the learner made.

-\begin{definition} We say that an SC mistake tree is $(k, m)$-difficult if every root-to-leaf path that has at most $k$ straight edges is of length at least $m$. \end{definition} \Cref{fig:sctree} shows an example of an SC-mistake tree that is $(0, 2)$- and $(1, 1)$-difficult. \begin{definition}[SC-Littlestone dimension] For a class of verifiers, $H$, and a soundness mistake budget, $k \in \mathbb{N}$, the SC-Littlestone dimension is defined as